jim-shaw-bluenote/jim-shaw-bluenote.github.io/_pages/about.md

 <!------>

-I develop algorithms/tools/theory for [biological sequence analysis](https://en.wikipedia.org/wiki/Sequence_analysis).
+I develop algorithms/tools/theory for [biological sequence analysis](https://en.wikipedia.org/wiki/Sequence_analysis) and its downstream applications.
+I tend to approach computational biology with a "full-stack approach", starting from [algorithms backed by theory](https://www.genome.org/cgi/doi/10.1101/gr.277637.122) to engineering [widely-used software](https://github.com/bluenote-1577).

-My goal is to accelerate biology by building faster, better algorithms for analyzing trillions of molecular sequences.
-A full-stack approach—including a mix of engineering, data science, and algorithms—is used; [new theory](https://www.genome.org/cgi/doi/10.1101/gr.277637.122) is also developed when appropriate.

-My algorithmic work is often driven by my biological interest in unraveling the latent complexity of microbiomes; for example, see my work on [microbial divergence computation](https://www.nature.com/articles/s41592-023-02018-3), [metagenome profiling](https://doi.org/10.1038/s41587-024-02412-y), and [strain resolution](https://doi.org/10.1093/bioinformatics/btae252).
+My computational work is driven by my interest in unraveling the latent complexity of microbiomes.
+The tremendous activity of microbial communities that live around us have important functional consequences.
+Two common themes define my work:

+1. How do we obtain _novel insights_ from microbiome data through _principled_ computational methods?
+2. How can we _democratize_ the massive computational analysis of microbial omics data?

+For example, see my work on [ultrafast microbial divergence computation](https://www.nature.com/articles/s41592-023-02018-3), [rapid metagenome profiling](https://doi.org/10.1038/s41587-024-02412-y), and [strain-level long-read assembly](https://myloasm-docs.github.io/).